Effect of the Large Magellanic Cloud on the kinematics of Milky Way satellites and virial mass estimate: Results

-At the same time, the lower panel of Figure \ref{fig:cdfj_lmc_effect} shows that the cumulative $j$ distributions for halos in the three mass bins defined above differ considerably less than the distributions of velocity.
-Specific angular momentum distribution is thus not a very sensitive probe of halo mass.
-Indeed, the halo mass is proportional to the second moment of the velocity distribution $\langle v^2\rangle$, while \citet{Patel.etal.2018} find that the halo mass depends on the median $j$ of satellites as $M_{\rm 200c}\propto j^{1.3}$, and this relation has a large scatter.
+These considerations indicate that both velocity and specific angular momentum distributions quantified using small samples of simulated halos do not allow an accurate estimate of MW halo mass.
 This motivated us to search for an alternative proxy of $M_{\rm 200c}$ which is both sensitive to the value of the mass and robust against effects of the LMC.